 Those 69 parishioners ably supported by Father Cook (as he was called) purchased the land for the church on Tenth Street and Atlantic Avenue on April 1, 1878.
 Within six months, the original wooden church was erected on the present site known as Lot 1 – Block 53.

-How happy the devout Christians were saying “what shall we name this place of worship?”
-Sister Dinah Brown said “call her New Zion and she will never grow old.”
-Many souls were added to the church during the pastorate of Reverend Cook, founder and builder.
-After ten years of service as pastor, God called Father Cook from labour to reward on October 1, 1880.
+How happy the devout Christians were saying “What shall we name this place of worship?”
+Sister Dinah Brown said, “call her New Zion and she will never grow old.”
+Many souls were added to the church during the pastorate of Reverend Cook, founder, and builder.
+After ten years of service as a pastor, God called Father Cook from labor to reward on October 1, 1880.
 Six pastors served from 1870 to 1902.

 On January 6, 1904, Rev. P.A.
 Callaham, BD (Bachelor of Divinity) of South Carolina was called.
 Unfortunately, the original church building was destroyed by fire on February 11, 1907.
 The task of rebuilding the walls of the church became a challenge.
 Rev. Callaham immediately formed a Building Committee composed of himself, Deacons William Flowers, Harper Cook, John Horn, and others.
 By a vote of the conference, a brick church was ordered and erected.
 The task of building a new church became a challenge under the skillful guidance of Mr. William “Billy” Rivers, a local well-known black contractor.